The Shipping Law Review: New Zealand

-Both the Hague-Visby Rules and the CCLA limit a carrier's liability.43 However, the benefit of the limitation of liability does not apply to loss or damage caused by the carrier, either intentionally or recklessly.44
+Both the CCLA and the Hague-Visby Rules allow a carrier to limit its liability.43 However, the benefit of the limitation of liability does not apply to loss or damage either intentionally or recklessly caused by the carrier.44

 Under the Hague-Visby Rules, liability is limited in accordance with Article 4.
-Under the CCLA, liability is capped at NZ$2,000 for each unit of goods lost or damaged.45
+The default position under the CCLA is to cap liability at NZ$2,000 for each unit of goods lost or damaged.45

-Limitation of liability for ships under the MTA was reformed following the grounding of the MV Rena.47 Part 7 of the MTA gives direct force of law to the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) (incorporated in Schedule 8) as amended by the Protocol of 1996 to Amend the LLMC Convention 1976 (the LLMC Protocol 1996) (incorporated in Schedule 9).48 By Order in Council, in May 2015, New Zealand also adopted the increased LLMC Protocol 1996 limits (i.e., the LLMC Protocol 1996 as amended by the International Maritime Organization (IMO) in April 2012), effective since 8 June 2015 and replacing the previous limits.
+Only in truly exceptional cases will a shipowner lose the right to limit liability.46 Limitation of liability under the MTA was reformed following the grounding of the MV Rena.47 Part 7 of the MTA gives direct force of law to the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) (incorporated in Schedule 8) as amended by the Protocol of 1996 to Amend the LLMC Convention 1976 (the LLMC Protocol 1996) (incorporated in Schedule 9).48 By Order in Council, in May 2015, New Zealand also adopted the increased LLMC Protocol 1996 limits (i.e., the LLMC Protocol 1996 as amended by the International Maritime Organization (IMO) in April 2012), effective since 8 June 2015 and replacing the previous limits.

 i Ship arrest

 New Zealand is not a signatory to any international convention concerning the arrest of ships.
 Ship arrest is provided for in domestic legislation: the Admiralty Act 1973 and the High Court Rules 2016.